Sponsoring amazing members of the Swift and iOS community

-Starting this Easter weekend, I want to express my gratitude to developers and content creators on an ongoing basis.
+Starting 2022 Easter weekend, I want to express my gratitude to developers and content creators on an ongoing basis.

 Every month for (at least) a year, I will contribute $10 to Swift/iOS developers or content creators.

 I will try to split the amount between two people each month by leveraging programs like Buy Me a Coffee, Patreon, GitHub sponsorship, or other means.

 Please get in touch with me on Twitter (@MarcoEidinger) and give suggestions.

 This Easter (2022), I flew from California to Germany to visit my mom.
 I used the time in the airplane to reflect on recent activities in my life.

 Not long ago, I started contributing to the Swift and iOS community by writing blog posts and sharing my knowledge.
 Also, I started actively engaging with people on Twitter and am enjoying it.
 I might not have started this path without the inspiration of excellent developers and content creators from whom I learn daily.
 Often those people share their time, knowledge, work, and help on the side without any financial support.

 I will continuously update this blog post monthly to write down my contributions.
 I hope for two positive effects: